- General Instructions

 Use Form 8379, Injured Spouse Allocation, to claim your portion of a joint refund used to offset your spouse's past due obligations.

-Individuals, estates, and trusts filing within 1 year after the end of the year in which a claim of right adjustment under section 1341(b)(1), a net operating loss (NOL), a general business credit, or net section 1256 contracts loss arose, can use Form 1045, Application for Tentative Refund, to apply for a "quick refund" resulting from any overpayment of tax due to the claim of right adjustment or the carryback of the loss or unused credit.
-Individuals also can get a refund by filing Form 1040X instead of Form 1045.
+Individuals, estates, and trusts, filing within 1 year after the end of the year in which a claim of right adjustment under section 1341(b)(1), a net operating loss (NOL), a general business credit, or net section 1256 contracts loss arose, can use Form 1045, Application for Tentative Refund, to apply for a "quick refund" resulting from any overpayment of tax due to the claim of right adjustment or the carryback of the loss or unused credit.
+In the case of NOLs, the NOL can be carried back only if it arose before 2018 unless it is a farming loss or a loss of an insurance company, other than a life insurance company.
+Individuals also can get a refund by filing Form 1040-X instead of Form 1045.
 An estate or trust can file an amended Form 1041, U.S. Income Tax Return for Estates and Trusts.

-Use Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, to amend a previously filed Form 940.
+Use Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, for the tax year being amended to amend a previously filed Form 940.
 See the Instructions for Form 940.

 Employers must use the tax form that corresponds to the tax return previously filed to make an adjustment or claim a refund or abatement of FICA tax, RRTA tax, or income tax withholding.